 - • There are no designated campgrounds, but camping is allowed in most areas in the BLM area

-- • Because archaeological sites in this “outdoor museum” aren’t apparent to the untrained eye, visitors should stop at the Anasazi Heritage Center for maps and current trail conditions.
+- • Because archaeological sites in this “outdoor museum” aren’t apparent to the untrained eye, visitors should stop at the Canyons of the Ancients Visitor Center and Museum for maps and current trail conditions.

 AMENITIES & SERVICES